stevenyslee/Datastructures-and-Algorithms-notes/Lectures/Compiled/Lecture-0.md

-__Example as to why understainding the dataset is more important than code:__
+__Example as to why understanding the dataset is more important than code:__

 Suppose you have 1 million numbers where: <p align="center"><img src="https://latex.codecogs.com/gif.latex?x&#x5C;epsilon[0,100]"/></p>